LET US KNOW WHAT YOU THINK

 3 parmesan rinds

-500ml good quality chicken or vegetable stock
+500ml good quality veg or chicken stock

 1 shallot